LaurentTrk/phapass/index.md

 * Implementing the decryption feature to the Polkadot.JS extension (still a _work in progress_)
 * Coding for the first time in Typescript

+---

 ## What's next

-The minimal viable product works :) but it's still a lot of work to do :
+The (_very_) minimal viable product works :) but it's still a lot of work to do :

 * At this time, only simple HTML form is correcly detected, there is so many ways to input passwords in web pages !
 And we should support them all...
 * Not to mention that we need to support others browsers.